conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

 For all those reasons in version 2.2.0, Conan introduced a new repository type called `local-recipes-index`, designed to offer more flexibility by allowing a Conan remote to point to a local copy of Conan recipes with a specific layout.
-This feature, combined with a remote repository like Artifactory, provides an integrated workflow for managing dependencies, especially for organizations that need to adhere to strict security or compliance requirements.

 The `local-recipes-index` allows users to maintain a local folder with the same structure as the `conan-center-index` GitHub repository, using it as a source for package recipes.
-This method requires building package binaries from source, which must then be stored on a remote Conan server for production use.
+This new type of repository is recipes-only, necessitating the construction of package binaries from source on each machine where the package is used.
+For sharing binaries across teams or deployments, we continue to recommend using a Conan remote server like Artifactory for production purposes.

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2024-04-12/general-flow-diagram.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Diagram of the general workflow"/>